zacanger/niddesa/text/generated-translations/cullaniddesa/11-chinese-google.md

-tens of thousands of tribulations...only this kind of tens of thousands of tribulations...only this kind of tens of thousands of tribulations...only this kind of tens of thousands of tribulations will revolve, and will not revolve afterwards. 』This is indeed not the case, this is also the end of reincarnation is not known.
+tens of thousands of tribulations...only this kind of tens of thousands of tribulations...only this kind of tens of thousands of tribulations...only this kind of tens of thousands of tribulations will revolve, and will not revolve afterwards.
+"This is indeed not the case, this is also the end of reincarnation is not known.
 In this way, the starting point of samsara is not known, and the end of samsara is not known.
 Just in the middle of samsara, sentient beings are abided, stopped, stuck, entered, stained, and turned their hearts toward them.